Breaking ground on the Klinglesmith Children's Observatory.

 We build plastic models and rockets at the Kids' Science Cafe'.
 Our rockets even fly.
 As we learn how, we get to use motors that make our rockets go faster.
 Mr. Sauer says we can learn how to fly remote control airplanes if we want to learn.

 Sometimes Dean Crane comes to teach us about rocks.
 We all started rock collections.
-We have a rock polisher, a pottery wheel and clay, and I was told that we will have a rock grinder soon.
+We have a rock polisher, a pottery wheel and and rock grinder.
+Ms. Nina uses a kiln to turn our clay into glass.
+We use the rock grinders and polisher to make jewelry.

 Mr. Sauer says when we grow up, to get even an ok job we will have to know how to code.
-So we do Lego, RoboRave, and now we have coding and electronicclasses on Zoom too.
+So we do Lego, RoboRave, and now we have coding at the Magdalena Libary with Ms. Ivy.

 The Kids' Science Cafe' was recommended by staff from the USAF Research Laboratory STEM Outreach Directorate to work with NASA on a student driven sensor research program.